What’s next after UK seeks 3-month delay to Brexit?

 CLIFF-EDGE DEPARTURE

-If the EU refuses an extension, Britain will leave the EU on March 29 with no deal.
+If May’s deal keeps failing to clear Parliament and the EU refuses to allow a last-minute extension, Britain will leave the EU on March 29 with no deal.
 That could cause upheaval for businesses and residents in both Britain and the EU, with the sudden imposition of tariffs, customs checks and other barriers to trade and travel.

-If the EU agrees and Parliament approves her Brexit deal, May plans to use the delay to pass the legislation necessary for Britain’s orderly departure.
-If her deal is rejected, Britain will face the prospect of leaving without an agreement once the extension ends.
+If Parliament approves her Brexit deal, May plans to use the delay to pass the legislation necessary for Britain’s orderly departure.

 Britain’s Parliament has voted to rule out a ‘no-deal’ Brexit — but it remains the legal default position.
-The only ways to stop it are for Parliament to ratify a deal, or to cancel Brexit.
+The only ways to stop it are for Parliament to ratify a deal or to cancel Brexit, which May has said she would never do.

 THE END OF MAY?